Pixel 2 camera could beat the iPhone

 7. AR

-Google has been experimenting with augmented reality on mobile devices for a while with Tango, but until now AR required depth sensing cameras.
-Using Google's ARCore platform, the Pixel 2 is now able to do a lot of the same things Tango did with its regular non-depth sensing camera.
-In the keynote demo at the Pixel event Google introduced animated stickers of Stranger Things' characters that can look like they're projected into the real world, and be captured in photos and video.
+Google has been experimenting with augmented reality on mobile devices for a while with Tango, but until now AR required depth-sensing cameras.
+Using Google's ARCore platform, the Pixel 2 is now able to do a lot of the same things Tango did with its regular non-depth-sensing camera.
+In the keynote demo at the Pixel event, Google introduced animated stickers of Stranger Things characters that can look like they're projected into the real world and be captured in photos and video.
 It's similar to what iPhones can do with Apple's ARKit.
-It's still too early to know which AR platform is better, but Google may have an edge based on its previous experience on AR with Google Tango.
+It's still too early to know which AR platform is better, but Google may have an edge based on its experience on AR with Google Tango.

 But until we put the Pixel 2 to the test outside the demo room, the jury is still out on the Pixel 2's camera.
 You'll have to check back to find out the results of our camera comparisons once the Pixel 2 is out in the wild.